Phoenix, Arizona: Major league

-The Arizona Coyotes of the National Hockey League moved to the area in 1996, formerly known as the Winnipeg Jets.
-They originally played their home games at America West Arena in downtown Phoenix before moving in December 2003 to the Jobing.com Arena (now named the Gila River Arena) in Glendale.
-In 2022, the Coyotes lost their lease in Glendale and moved to the then newly opened multi-use sports facility on the campus of Arizona State University.
-They are working with the city of Tempe, AZ to create a new entertainment district.
+The Arizona Coyotes of the National Hockey League, formerly the original Winnipeg Jets, moved to the area in 1996.
+They originally played their home games at America West Arena in downtown Phoenix before moving in December 2003 to the Glendale Arena (now named the Desert Diamond Arena) in Glendale.
+In 2022, the Coyotes lost their lease in Glendale and moved to the then newly opened Mullett Arena on the campus of Arizona State University.
+They were working with the city of Tempe to create a new entertainment district.
+However, after residents of Tempe rejected a bond initiative to pay for a new stadium, the Coyotes were deactivated, and the team's assets were moved to Salt Lake City, Utah.
+The Coyotes have a five-year window to get a new arena in the area where they will be reactivated as an expansion franchise, otherwise the league will cease all operations for the franchise.